 The 82-acre Harbor Point development in the South End continues under active construction.
-To date, more than 2,700 apartment units have been completed, are under construction, or have received approval to commence construction.
-The project includes 4,000 residential units of which ten percent are affordable housing; commercial space including office buildings, a grocery store, a waterfront hotel, restaurants, and a marina; more than 11 acres of parks and public spaces; a community school; and publicly accessible waterfront areas.
+To date, more than 3,200 apartment units have been completed, are under construction, or have received approval to commence construction.
+The project includes 4,200 residential units of which ten percent are affordable housing; commercial space including office buildings, a grocery store, a waterfront hotel, restaurants, and a marina; more than 11 acres of parks and public spaces; a community school; and publicly accessible waterfront areas.

 The University of Connecticut (UCONN) Stamford Branch now includes a new residence hall.
 Located just two blocks south of the campus, each of the 116 apartments is fully furnished with bedroom, living room and kitchen furniture.
-Stamford Hospital opened its new state-of-the-art, 650,000-square-foot building, a \$450 million expansion that includes a new eleven-story hospital building and a central utility plant.
+In 2018, UCONN expanded into two other apartment buildings and added another 100 beds to the original 350-bed dormitory.
+Stamford Hospital opened its new state-of-the-art, 650,000 square-foot building, a \$450 million expansion that includes a new eleven-story hospital building and a central utility plant.

 The City is an important residential suburb in one of the highest per capita income areas of the United States.
-Stamford's 2015 median household income in the Stamford metropolitan area was approximately \$79,359 which was higher than the median income of approximately \$70,331 for households in Connecticut.
+Stamford's 2017 median household income in the Stamford metropolitan area was approximately \$84,893 which was higher than the median income of approximately \$73,781 for households in Connecticut.